aljedaxi/zettel/pages/tasting.md

 title: tasting
 ---

-## for coffee, rate the following categories on int and quality
+## for coffee, rate the following categories on intensity and quality:

+Aroma
+: don't worry too much about this

+Acidity
+: professionals love this; normal people don't. it provides freshness and crispness.
+: you feel it along the sides of the tongue, but taste it everywhere.
+:

+Sweetness
+: